How Do You Fix Call Failed on Apple Watch?

 Disable Wi-Fi for the Apple Watch

-1. Perform a backup of your iPhone.
+1. Perform a backup of your iPhone first.

-3. Open Settings of your device and now in the screen shown, tap on General.
+3. Open Settings and tap General.

 Open General Settings of iPhone